What we do

 The NSW Ombudsman is an independent and impartial watchdog.

-We watch over most public sector and many private sector agencies and their staff.
-Our role is to make sure these agencies and their staff do their jobs properly, meeting their responsibilities to the community.
+We watch over most public sector and some private sector agencies in NSW.
+Our role is to make sure these agencies and their staff do their jobs properly and meet their responsibilities to the community.

 What we do